-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 At his house, Johnson had left a note for his son saying "I just shot a dude, be good," before phoning police.

-During that call, he told the 111 operator Mosen had "beaten the s***" out of him and that he had shot Mosen in the foot.
+During that call, he said Mosen had "beaten the s***" out of him and that he then shot Mosen in the foot.

 "I just saw red, I know I'm going to get in the s*** for this," he told the operator.

-Marinovich alleged Johnson intentionally killed Mosen.
+Marinovich alleged Johnson killed Mosen intentionally.

 "It was calculated, committed in rage and done in retribution for an earlier confrontation."

-A lot of the evidence was largely agreed upon and the jury would need to decide on the very narrow issue of murder versus manslaughter, Keegan said.
+Keegan told the jury a lot of evidence was largely agreed upon and they would need to focus on the very narrow issue of murder versus manslaughter.

 "If we could plead guilty to manslaughter right now, we would and the case would be over," he said.